cuga-rajal/opensim_apple_arm64/README.md

 If you like this project, please give me a star.

-Notify me of any bugs or feature requests.
+Please notify me of any bugs or feature requests.

 Cuga Rajal (Second Life and Opensim)